All Restaurants in Salzburg

 Restaurant Ikarus

-Every month, a different world-class chef descends on Red Bull's Hangar-7 and reinvents the tasting menu from scratch.
+Every month, a different top-tier chef descends on Red Bull's Hangar-7 and reinvents the tasting menu from scratch.
 Two Michelin stars, 35 seats, and an aviation museum visible through the floor-to-ceiling glass.
 Ikarus is the most audacious dining concept between Munich and Vienna — and one of the most thrilling in Europe.

 SENNS.Restaurant